Fayetteville Policies and Procedures 310.2

 Under Ark Code Ann. §6-60-1202(4), a gift means a gift of money or property.

-Failure to meet Federal and State reporting deadlines results in the university being non-compliant.
+Failure to meet Federal and State reporting deadlines may result in the university being non-compliant.

-Each unit must comply with deadlines to ensure timely reporting of a gift or contract subject to disclosure under federal and state law.
-All foreign gifts and contracts must be disclosed and reported in each unit’s Foreign Gifts and Contracts Report.
+Each unit must comply with deadlines to ensure timely and accurate reporting of a gift or contract subject to disclosure under federal and state law.
+All foreign gifts and contracts must be disclosed and accurately reported for each unit in the University’s Foreign Gifts and Contracts Report.

 July 24, 2023